FHWA Resource Center

 The Internet has made information readily available that can be used in conjunction with available computer technology to assist the hydraulic engineer in completing routine hydrologic computations.

 computer a peak flow or hydrograph.
 Detailed digital elevation data is available for the entire United States that makes it possible for the technology to be applied in any location.
 In addition, land use and soil type maps are also available electronically, which makes it possible to develop the supporting data for virtually all industry standard hydrologic models.
 This data can

-is estimated that by using WMS that a project can be completed in 20% of the time that it would take to perform the computations manually.
+is estimated that by using WMS that a project can be completed in 20 percent of the time that it would take to perform the computations manually.
 In addition, the results are reproducible which means that if the same data is used, the same results will be achieved regardless of who is performing the computations.
 An additional advantage is that the results are more accurate because the opportunity for error is reduced.
 Accurate hydrologic results lead to properly designed structures that are safer

-Training for this market ready technology has been provided in about 15 states and the technology is being actively used in about 20 states.
-The goal is to eventually have all states use this technology.
+Training for this market ready technology has been provided in about 15 States and the technology is being actively used in about 20 States.
+The goal is to eventually have all States use this technology.

 Hydraulic Design Series - 2, Highway Hydrology, Second Edition, FHWA-NHI-02-001

-Phone: (720) 963-3240
+Phone: (720) 963-3742